petlab-unil/replica/README.md

 The reference sentences for each criterion used for similarity filtering is present in [criteria_groundtruth.json](util_files/criteria_goundtruth.json).
 The threshold hyperparameter for each criterion used for similarity filtering is present in [threshold_scores.json](util_files/threshold_scores.json).
+The labels used for zero-shot classifier is also present in [criteria_groundtruth.json](util_files/criteria_goundtruth.json) under the "zero-shot" node.

+### Screening large number of PDFs
+The criteria screener does not require a GPU to run.
+It can run on a CPU.
+However if you plan to run it on a several (>20) PDFs, it is advised to use a
+GPU for faster results.
+No change in code required, the script uses a GPU if there is one present.

 ## Citation
 If you use this in your research please consider citing